newrelic-experimental/nr1-synthetic-configurator/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/newrelic-experimental/nr1-synthetic-configurator)
 ![GitHub pull requests closed](https://img.shields.io/github/issues-pr-closed/newrelic-experimental/nr1-synthetic-configurator)

-A mechanism based upon NerdStorage to allow configuration of synthetic monitors via an NR1 Application.
+A mechanism to allow configuration of synthetic monitors via an NR1 Application.
 This enables you to change runtime settings of a synthetic script using an easy to use form rather than editing the synthetic directly.
-This is particularly useful if you have a synhtetic script that needs configuration that may change occasionally and you want non-developers to be able to amend that configuration.
+This is particularly useful if you have a synthetic script that needs configuration that may change occasionally and you want non-developers to be able to amend that configuration without editing the synhtetic script itself.

 ![Screenshot](screenshot.png)
 ![Diagram](diagram.png)

+## Example use case:
+Perhaps you're a retailer and want to check certain products or product types are displaying correctly on your site.
+Right now you would need to configure a list of products to check within the script.
+For instance you might need to specify product names, codes and prices.
+When the data needs to change you'd need to open up the synthetic script and change the code.
+This can lead to issues and be subject to skill silos.
+Using the synhthetic cnofigurator would allow you to move the management of the configuration data that drives the script, the product names and prices etc, to an app that is easier to use and can be managed by non developers.

 ## Installation
 The custom application should be deployed like an other custom Nerdpack.
 Information about deploying nerdpacks can be found on the [docs site.](https://developer.newrelic.com/build-apps/publish-deploy)